OpenDiscoverySpace/odsUpdater/README.md

 ## What is this?

-The updater is an application in PHP which is the responsible to create the educational object nodes for the ODS Drupal using LOM-based XML files generated from harvested content from different repositories.
+The ODS updater is an application in PHP which is the responsible to create the educational object nodes for the ODS Drupal using LOM-based XML files generated from harvested content from different repositories.
 Each XML file represents an educational object node in the Drupal site.
 Read the OpenDiscoverySpace_Updater.pdf document for more information.

 ## Requirements